GraphQL-CN/graphql/spec_en-US/Section 5 -- Validation.md

 explicitly validating it if that exact same request is known to have been validated before.
-For example: the request may be validated during development, provided it does not later change, or a service may validate a request once and memoize the result to avoid validating the same request again in the future.
+For example: the request may be validated during development, provided it does not later change, or a service may validate a request once and memorize the result to avoid validating the same request again in the future.
 Any client-side or development-time tool should report validation errors and not allow the formulation or execution of requests known to be invalid at that given point in time.